s-holst/kyupi/README.md

   This documentation stays up-to-date and is a source of inspiration and code snippets for implementing algorithms in KyuPI.

-* *Test-driven development and maintainance.* Tests and use cases are usually written before the actual implementation of the desired functionality.
+* *Test-driven development and maintenance.* Tests and use cases are usually written before the actual implementation of the desired functionality.
 Only code with existing and passing unit tests is guaranteed to be maintained.
   Other code will eventually be removed from the project.